John Staluppi’s Cars of Dreams Museum

 Video: John Staluppi’s Cars of Dreams Museum

-John Staluppi’s is a private collection of classic vehicles located in Palm Beach County, Florida.
+John Staluppi’s has one of the largest private classic car collections in Palm Beach County, Florida.
 The museum’s Coney Island theme features much of the memorabilia that is reminiscent of the iconic amusement park.

 The design features bumper cars, a beachfront boardwalk with a Carvel ice-cream store, Nathan’s restaurant, hand-painted murals of the Parachute Jump, and the world-famous Cyclone rollercoaster.
 For a full description with a video and photo gallery, please view About the New Cars of Dreams Museum.